 The Commonwealth is responsible for the construction, restoration and maintenance of the highways and bridges in the 40,000 mile state highway system, including certain city streets that are a part of the state highway system.
 Assistance for the maintenance and construction of local roads and bridges is provided to municipalities through grants of financial aid.
 Highway maintenance costs, construction costs and assistance grants are paid from the Motor License Fund.
-The General Fund, the State Lottery Fund and other special funds, including the Public Transportation Assistance Fund, the Liquid Fuels Tax Fund, the Highway Beautification Fund and the Motor Vehicle Transaction Recovery Fund provide the remainder of funding for transportation programs.
+The General Fund, the State Lottery Fund and other special funds, including the Public Transportation Assistance Fund, the Liquid Fuels Tax Fund, the Highway Beautification Fund, the Motor Vehicle Transaction Recovery Fund and the new Public Transportation Trust Fund provide the remainder of funding for transportation programs.